 Program to Address Challenges while Providing Flexibility to Users

 A) Evaporation Accounting.
 Each state and user will have an evaporation account.
-Each year, each user 1) adds to their account a positive amount which is their prorata share of the total reservoir evaporation volume measured from the most recent evaporation data and 2) subtracts reductions in withdraws and consumptive use the user made from their regular delivery amount.
+Each year, each user 1) adds to their account a positive amount which is their prorata share of the total reservoir evaporation volume estimated from the most recent evaporation data and 2) subtracts reductions in withdraws and consumptive use the user made from their regular delivery amount.
 A positive account balance allows the user to borrow water from the reservoir and delay reductions in withdraws and consumptive use to a future year.
 The management paradigm does not need to specify the prorata shares; the states may negotiate these shares or tie then to states consumptive use in the prior year.
 Until better data for Lake Powell becomes available, use the historical evaporation rate of 5.7 feet/year.

 B) Account Limits.
 There is an upper limit on the debt users can add each year to their evaporation account (annual limit) and maximum balance (overall limit).
 Additionally, when the total storage volume in Mead and Powell falls below a target (e.g., combined Mead and Powell active storage of 20,000,000 acre-feet), all outstanding evaporation account debts come due and users must cutback their diversions and consumptive use by the outstanding balance in their evaporation account.
 These requirements work similar to annual and overall limits and the trigger level for the ICS program.